LEAN Manufacturing: theory, principles and tools

 5. Continuous improvement

 Only through continuous monitoring and continuous improvement of production processes can near-perfection be achieved.
-Continuous improvement can be achieved using tools such as PDCA, but it is in essence a mentality to be adopted by staff.
+Continuous improvement can be achieved using tools such as the PDCA cycle, but it is in essence a mentality to be adopted by staff.

 LEAN Manufacturing principles